Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-How to Respond to the Tulane University Supplemental Essays
+How to Respond to the 2023/2024 Tulane University Supplemental Essay Prompt

 Tulane University is a private research university located in the birthplace of jazz: New Orleans, Louisiana.
-The overall acceptance rate is only 11%, so Tulane supplemental essays are a vital part of the application process.
-Use this guide for tips and tricks for your Tulane supplemental essays!
+The overall acceptance rate is only 10%, so the optional Tulane supplemental essay is a vital part of the application process.
+Use this guide for tips and tricks for your Tulane supplemental essay!

 Questions to consider